laurentsenta/dotfile-tms/README.md

 ## Tasks

+### Architecture

+Logging a few tasks, as I'm "spiking" through nestjs for now to get the scalable architecture down before refactoring to patterns.

+- [ ] APIs are Leaky for now - rethink the rule evaluator vs app controller.
+  - [ ] This will break unit-tests and let me clean them up as well.
+They are mostly cline-generated for now, not very good, but let me 'overspec' to refactor later.

+### Idioms

 Logging a few tasks, as finding the idioms and patterns in nestjs would prevent me from focusing on the system'ic part of the project.

 - [ ] In the e2e tests, import the type from the DTO somehow instead of duplicating it